Czech Republic: Tourism

+The Czech Republic boasts 17 UNESCO World Heritage Sites, 3 of them being transnational.
+As of 2024, further 13 sites are on the tentative list.
 Architectural heritage is an object of interest to visitors – it includes castles and châteaux from different historical epochs, namely Karlštejn Castle, Český Krumlov and the Lednice–Valtice Cultural Landscape.
-There are 12 cathedrals and 15 churches elevated to the rank of basilica by the Pope, as well as many monasteries.
+There are 12 cathedrals and 15 churches elevated to the rank of basilica by the pope, as well as many monasteries.

 Away from the towns, areas such as Bohemian Paradise, Bohemian Forest and the Giant Mountains attract visitors seeking outdoor pursuits.
 The country is also known for its various museums, puppetry and marionette exhibitions that take part within larger puppet festivals, and beer festivals.
 Aquapalace Prague in Čestlice is the largest water park in the country.